New Troupe Directors

 Junior Thespian troupe handbook

-- Your school’s troupe homepage is an essential tool that you can use by logging in to schooltheatre.org using your troupe director log-in codes, then clicking on the Troupe Business link when it appears at the top right of the page.
-Your troupe homepage gives you access to online resources and services that include: inducting new student members, viewing the troupe roster, ordering troupe director only items from the EdTA store, editing troupe and student profiles, printing or paying troupe invoices, and much more.
+- Your school’s troupe dashboard page is an essential tool that you can use by logging in to schooltheatre.org using your troupe director log-in codes, then clicking on the Troupe Business link when it appears at the top right of the page.
+Your troupe dashboard page gives you access to online resources and services that include: inducting new student members, viewing the troupe roster, ordering troupe director only items from the EdTA store, editing troupe and student profiles, printing or paying troupe invoices, and much more.

 - Two vital but often overlooked director responsibilities are: